kaanari-tech/fastapi-boilerplate/README.md

 - `ACCESS_TOKEN_EXPIRE_MINUTES`: Access token duration
 - `PRIVATE_KEY_PATH`: Specify the absolute file paths to the RSA private key you generated earlier (`private_key.pem` if you saved it in your project root folder)
 - `PUBLIC_KEY_PATH`: Specify the absolute file paths to the RSA public key you generated earlier (`public_key.pem` if you saved it in your project root folder)
+- `SMTP_TLS`: Indicates whether to use TLS (true or false) for SMTP email communication.
+- `SMTP_PORT`: The port number for SMTP email communication.
+- `SMTP_HOST`: The hostname or IP address of the SMTP server for sending emails.
+- `SMTP_USER`: The username for authenticating with the SMTP server.
+- `SMTP_PASSWORD`: The password for authenticating with the SMTP server.

 ## Quick run